BeryJu/p2/docs/installation/install.md

 ## Instance

-Now to create the actual p2 instance, download [example](https://git.beryju.org/BeryJu.org/p2/raw/master/deploy/example-instance.yaml) instance definition and change it to your needs.
+Now to create the actual p2 instance, download the [example](https://git.beryju.org/BeryJu.org/p2/raw/master/deploy/example-instance.yaml) instance definition and change it to your needs.

 After you've change the YAML to your liking, create the instance with the following command: